mtopircean/essentials-by-livia/README.md

 'website.middleware.CloseConnectionMiddleware',
 ```

-* Arrow simbol for hidden expandable areas had to be changed to a symbol readable by the mobile devices, expecially in chrome
+* Arrow symbol for hidden expandable areas had to be changed to a symbol readable by the mobile devices, especially in chrome
 ![Alt text](/static/readme/drop-down-arrow.png)

-* Filter reset was managing to remove the filters when you where selecting a product as favorite, but wasn`t reseting the checked boxes.
+* Filter reset was managing to remove the filters when you where selecting a product as favorite, but wasn`t resetting the checked boxes.
 Solution bellow manages to check the local storage for favorited items and if condition is meet, unchecks the filter boxes

 ```Javascript